Proximilar's AI beats human competitors

 - Cognitive biases make them place too much weight on recent events and ignore information that clashes with their existing beliefs.

-- Worst of all, they have conflicts of interest.
+- They have conflicts of interest.

 None of the issues that plague human analysts are a problem for machines.
-Tireless, unbiased, with nearly unlimited computational capacity and memory, Proximilar’s AI cuts through randomness and complexity to gain deeper insights that people ever could.
+Tireless, unbiased, with nearly unlimited computational capacity and memory, Proximilar’s AI cuts through randomness and complexity to gain deeper insights than people ever could.
 Our AI lays bare the analysts’ errors and translates them into new opportunities for our clients.

 If you are serious about investing, you know how high the cost of not having the best information can be.
 After all, avoiding bad trades is just as important as making good ones.
 Understanding the potential upside / downside of an earnings release can be the difference between a successful quarter and a quarter you’d rather forget.